Chapter 3: Jack; Vagril 6th, 343SR; 04:30

 "Yeah- little victories..."
 Jack wheezed as he struggled to speak.

 'I shouldn't have even brought it...'
-His coat and shirt were drenched in sweat, rain, and now dirt and grass.
+His coat and shirt were drenched in sweat, rain, dirt and grass.
 Jack looked back towards the fire, before noticing several orange lights approaching from the town.

 "Oh no...
 Carol the townsfolk, they heard that!"
 Jack pointed to Logos.